LimeEng/DataStructures/README.md

 The Stack has two (well, three actually) subclasses, each demonstrating two ways to implement it.
 They are however essentially the same, just implemented with two different subclasses of List.

-The Heap currently only has one subclass, implemented with an ArrayStack.
+The Heap currently only has one subclass, implemented with an ArrayList.